tslime/BPEAlgorithm/BPEAlgorithm.md

 The implementation of BPE requires various core data structures.
 These data structures are necessary because allow us to optimally build a vocabulary, as well as retrieve and store tokens.
 These data structures with their corresponding are the following:

--Token-ID hashtable:
+-Item Token-ID hashtable:
--ID-Token hashtable:
+-Item ID-Token hashtable:
--Priority queue or Maxheap:
+-Item Priority queue or Maxheap:

 ### 3.1 Python